Lesson Plan for culinary arts high school students love:

 KITCHEN WORK AND LEARNING – for both pastry and savory

 The one week program focuses on full immersion.
-It’s only one-week long, and we have a whole ton to cover, from kitchen safety and real skill building to as many techniques as we can cover and still learn to do well.
-We end with a TV-style competition, but will be different than the two preceding sessions in that students will be using the day to learn new recipes at the same time they prepare those recipes for presentation to the chefs and judges.
+It’s only one-week long, and we have a whole ton to cover, from kitchen safety and real skill building.
+Its a clean straight-forward curriculum designed to be the greatest hits of our 2-week session.
+As always, we end with a TV-style competition, but will be different than the two preceding sessions in that students will be using the day to learn new recipes before they prepare their recipes for presentation to the chefs and judges.